intrinio/csharp-sdk/docs/FundamentalsApi.md

             Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

             var fundamentalsApi = new FundamentalsApi();
-            var id = id_example;  // string | The Intrinio ID for the Fundamental
+            var id = "fun_ge9LlE";  // string | The Intrinio ID for the Fundamental

             try
             {